KIRAKIRA-DOUGA/KIRAKIRA-Cerasus/README_en-US.md

 ```bash
 npm run preview
 ```
-> [!NOTE]
+> [!Important]
 > When running in production mode, we connect to the back-end API at: https://rosales.kirakira.moe/
+> You are online.
+> This is no different from using KIRAKIRA services through our official website or APPs, in which case the KIRAKIRA User Agreement or ToS remains in effect.

 Checkout the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.